 The Oxford English Dictionary defines acumen as “the ability to make good judgments and quick decisions.”
 Our definition of pharmaceutical business acumen is the ability to make critical business decisions (targeting and strategic resource allocation) to achieve sales objectives.

 There are many challenges involved in developing strong pharmaceutical business acumen in your sales force.
 In this article, I want to share some of the best ways to win the game.

-Building strong pharmaceutical business acumen requires a multi-dimensional approach which involves training people and creating processes that can facilitate your people.
-The key is to start by aligning your processes to support the critical thinking required to help your sales force achieve their sales objectives.
+Building strong pharmaceutical business acumen requires a multi-dimensional approach that involves training people and creating processes that can facilitate your people.
+The key is to start by aligning your processes to support the critical thinking required to help your sales force achieve its sales objectives.

 Dollar objectives not aligned with Rx Data by customer